andreagebek/Prometheus/README.md

 # PROMETHEUS
 PRObing Mass loss in Exoplanetary Transits with Hydrostatic, Evaporative and User-defined Scenarios.
 PROMETHEUS is a radiative transfer tool to compute lightcurves and transmission spectra of an object transiting its host star, typically an exoplanet.
-The code calculates the amount of an absorption during the transit for gaseous media in arbitrary geometry.
+The code calculates the amount of absorption during the transit for gaseous media in arbitrary geometry.
+PROMETHEUS supports various density profiles beyond the canonical hydrostatic (barometric) law for dense atmospheres, such as the outgassed cloud of an exomoon or a circumplanetary torus.
+For these tenuous exospheres, line absorption by various atoms and ions is considered (with line lists from NIST).

 ## Installation
 Note that this code is written in python 3.8.3.
 Compatibility testing has so far been very limited.